ULAR20210 - Pre-intermediate Arabic

 - Level: 2

-This course is designed for students who already have some knowledge of the Arabic language and who are already familiar with the script, but who lack a basic understanding of the grammar system.
-It is also designed to meet the need of students who have completed a Beginners' course in Arabic but who do not feel confident enough to proceed directly to Intermediate Level.
+This course is designed for students who already have some knowledge of the Arabic language and who are already familiar with the script, and have a basic understanding of the grammar system.
+It is also designed to meet the need of students who have completed a Beginners' course in Arabic.

 Upon successful completion of the course, students will have acquired the ability to: